 - A demonstrated commitment to equity and social justice principles and practices, and complex intersectional approaches and strategies in terms of disability, race, ethnicity, age, gender, sexual orientation, economic status, and other identities.

 - Strong verbal, written, and interpersonal communication skills, with the ability to speak publicly at events and facilitate conversations.

 - Experience advocating and/or teaching creative problem-solving for youth and/or adults.

 - Experience managing creative projects, such as exhibitions and publications, using visual and written storytelling techniques.

-- Technically savvy; comfortable with MAC platforms, Slack, Asana, Notion, Google Docs, and MS Office.
+- Technically savvy; comfortable with Apple platforms, Slack, Asana, Notion, Google Docs, and MS Office.